ethpandaops/ethereum-helm-charts/charts/lighthouse/README.md

 ## Validator node targeting a beacon node service

-This example runs a validator on the prater network that targets a pre-existing `lighthouse-beacon` service:
+This example runs a validator on the goerli network that targets a pre-existing `lighthouse-beacon` service:

 ```yaml
 replicas: 1